-As referenced in the Compensation Discussion and Analysis section, Mr. Biglari, as CEO of the Company, oversees the property and casualty insurance, licensing and media, restaurant, and oil and gas businesses.
-Fees paid to entities owned by Mr. Biglari in 2021 are fully described under "Related Person Transactions."
+As referenced in the Compensation Discussion and Analysis section, Mr. Biglari, as CEO of Biglari Holdings, oversees the Company's operating businesses.
+Fees paid to entities owned by Mr. Biglari in 2022 are fully described under "Related Person Transactions."

 As indicated in the table, for each of the last three years, Mr. Biglari earned a total compensation of \$900,000.
-Mr. Biglari is the controlling stockholder, and he has stated that Biglari Holdings is a lifelong commitment.
-Mr. Biglari's compensation is entirely affected by the aggregate profits of the Corporation, much in the way shareholders are affected by its aggregate results in the long term.

 Moreover, Mr. Biglari has never sold any stock of Biglari Holdings, with most of his net worth tied to the results of the Company.
 Many companies issue stock options to CEOs with a limited time horizon, and therefore set a policy on compensation clawback and stock ownership guidelines to mitigate compensation-related risk.
 The Committee believes that many policies that would be adopted at other companies do not apply to Biglari Holdings because of the ownership structure of our founder-led company.
-As the controlling shareholder of the corporation, Mr. Biglari has demonstrated a long-term commitment to the Company, and he would invariably experience a "clawback" as most of his net worth is tied to the destiny of the corporation's net worth.
+As the controlling shareholder of the Corporation, Mr. Biglari has demonstrated a long-term commitment to the Company, and he would invariably experience a "clawback" as most of his net worth is tied to the destiny of the Corporation's net worth.
 The manner in which the high-water mark is calculated in effect creates both deferrals and carryforwards that will prevent performance volatility that could result in undeserved incentive payments.
-The reason why Biglari Holdings has not had incentive payments in the years 2021, 2020, or 2019 is that there was not a level of profit that exceeded the stated high-water mark and hurdle rate.
-In other words, shareholders must first gain a level of profit before Mr. Biglari is eligible to earn a percentage of profits.
+There has not been an incentive payment for the last five years because the Company's net worth did not exceed the stated high-water mark and hurdle rate.